QSmally/KWM/README.md

 # Extended Window Manager

-A managed window manager by a TCP stream\* for kiosks and embedded applications.
+A managed window manager by a TCP stream for kiosks and embedded applications.

-\*: not yet implemented

 ## Description